-3. Their bikes are available in 5 bright colors!
+3. They are available in so many fun colors!

 Everybody knows that color matters, especially for a kid!
-And with woom’s array of five bright, happy colors, you’re bound to find one that your child loves.
+And with woom’s array of bright, happy colors, you’re bound to find one that your child loves.
 The woom 1 through woom 4 (balance bike to 20″ bike) come in 5 bright fun colors!

 Even though woom bikes have topped our list of best kids’ bikes for many years, every year they continue to refine features, shave weight off bikes, and introduce new high-end components.